Skip to content ↓

 Analysing attendance

 The school will analyse attendance and absence data regularly to identify pupils or cohorts that need additional support with their attendance, and use this analysis to provide targeted support to these pupils and their families.
 We will look at historic and emerging patterns of attendance and absence, and then develop strategies to address these patterns.
+See Appendix 3 for how we use attendance data

 Using data to improve attendance